Texas Department of Public Safety helicopter crashes near Mexican border with minor injury reported - KVIA

 The co-pilot suffered a minor hand injury and the helicopter was heavily damaged, Olivarez said.

-He did not provide information about the pilot and did not immediately respond to a message seeking additional information early Friday.
+He did not provide information about the pilot and did not immediately return phone calls seeking additional information early Friday.

-The National Transportation Safety Board and the Federal Aviation Administration were notified of the crash, Olivarez said.
+The National Transportation Safety Board and the Federal Aviation Administration said Friday they are investigating the crash with the NTSB as the lead agency.

+NTSB spokesperson Sarah Taylor Sulick said a preliminary report is expected in two to three weeks.

 Olivarez said the helicopter was conducting a border patrol flight as part of Operation Lone Star, Texas Gov. Greg Abbott’s nearly $10 billion border mission that has tested the federal government’s authority over immigration.